 - 1 1/2 cup Monterey jack or mild cheddar cheese, shredded

-3 Carefully peel and discard the blackened skin off of the chilies.
+3 Peel the blackened skin off the poblanos: Carefully peel and discard the blackened skin off of the chilies.
 Cut off the stem ends.
 Carefully remove the seed pod without tearing the chiles (which you will stuff later).

-4 Put the Mexican chorizo in a large frying pan and set the heat to medium high.
+4 Cook the chorizo: Put the Mexican chorizo in a large frying pan and set the heat to medium high.
 Break up the chorizo with the edge of a metal spatula as you cook it.
 Cook until cooked through, about 4 minutes.

-5 Preheat oven to 375°F. Spread the tomato sauce over the bottom of an 8x12 inch baking dish.
+5 Spread tomato sauce over bottom of baking dish: Preheat oven to 375°F. Spread the tomato sauce over the bottom of an 8x12 inch baking dish.
 The tomato sauce should be the consistency of a thin spaghetti sauce.
 If it is too thick, thin it out with a little water.

-8 Bake until top starts to brown and the eggs are set but still soft, about 30 minutes.
+10 Bake: Bake at 375°F until top starts to brown and the eggs are set but still soft, about 30 minutes.